-- Treat education as a fundamental right.
+- Treating education as a fundamental right.
 All children have a right to high-quality education, regardless of where they live, their family’s income level, their race or nationality or gender or religion, and whether or not they are living with a disability.

-- Increase the size of existing specialized schools to accommodate a larger, more racially diverse student body.
+- Increasing the size of existing specialized schools to accommodate a larger, more racially diverse student body.
 The City should continue to create more specialized schools.
 Specialized education cannot remain a zero sum game!

-- Expand the Community School program, an education model that allows for healthcare, mental health services, and other social services to be readily available to students and families.
+- Expanding the Community School program, an education model that allows for healthcare, mental health services, and other social services to be readily available to students and families.
 Education, food, housing, and health are all human rights, and community schools can be a hub for providing access and supporting communities to realize all of these rights.

-- Fight for every school building to be fully accessible in a way that accommodates children with mobility issues and fight for more comprehensive legislation that requires equitable education for children with disabilities, including transportation to school, accessible school buildings, and accommodations as needed.
+- Fighting for every school building to be fully accessible in a way that accommodates children with mobility issues and fight for more comprehensive legislation that requires equitable education for children with disabilities, including transportation to school, accessible school buildings, and accommodations as needed.

 - Advocating for environmental health protections for our community, putting the welfare of people before profits.